Amy Purdy: Life and career

 Purdy began snowboarding seven months after she received her prosthetic legs.
-About a year after her legs were amputated, she finished third in a snowboarding competition at Mammoth Mountain.
+About a year after her legs were amputated, Purdy finished third in a snowboarding competition at Mammoth Mountain.
 Subsequently, she received a grant from the Challenged Athletes Foundation (CAF), a non-profit organization.
-Through this grant, she was able to compete in several snowboarding competitions in the U.S.
+Through this grant, Purdy was able to compete in several snowboarding competitions in the U.S.

 In 2003, Purdy was recruited by the CAF as spokesperson, and she moved to San Diego to be closer to the CAF headquarters.
-In San Diego, she continued her pre-amputee profession as a massage therapist.
+In San Diego, Purdy continued her pre-amputee profession as a massage therapist.
 She also became involved in the modeling and acting industry.
-In February 2003, she played a model in a Madonna music video.
+In February 2003, Purdy played a model in a Madonna music video.
 Later in 2003, Purdy started working for Freedom Innovations, a prosthetic feet manufacturer, as its "Amputee Advocate".

-She has gone on to co-found her own non-profit organization, Adaptive Action Sports, a chapter of Disabled Sports USA for individuals with physical disabilities who want to get involved in action sports (snowboarding, skateboarding, surfing) or art and music.
+Purdy has gone on to co-found her own non-profit organization, Adaptive Action Sports, a chapter of Disabled Sports USA for individuals with physical disabilities who want to get involved in action sports (snowboarding, skateboarding, surfing) or art and music.

 In 2005, Purdy made her film debut in What's Bugging Seth, a movie by Eli Steele.

-She was named one of ESPNW's Impact 25 in 2014, and one of Oprah's SuperSoul 100 visionaries and influential leaders in 2016.
+Purdy was named one of ESPNW's Impact 25 in 2014, and one of Oprah's SuperSoul 100 visionaries and influential leaders in 2016.

-She retired from competitive sports in March 2022.
+Purdy retired from competitive sports in March 2022.

 Television appearances

 In 2012, Purdy and her now husband Daniel Gale participated on the 21st season of The Amazing Race.
 After nearly winning the first leg of the race, they were the second team eliminated and finished in 10th place out of 11 teams.

 On February 5, 2014, Purdy was in a one-hour special on NBC television titled How to Raise an Olympian.
 The program, hosted by Meredith Vieira, chronicled the journeys of seven U.S. Olympians and included interviews with parents and coaches along with home video and photos from each athlete's childhood.
 Purdy went on to win the bronze medal in Snowboard Cross in the 2014 Winter Paralympics.

 In 2015, Purdy was featured in a Super Bowl advertisement for the Toyota Camry.
 The advert features Purdy snowboarding, dancing, and adjusting her prosthetic legs with a voiceover of Muhammad Ali's "How Great I Am" speech.
-Reviews questioned the efficacy of the ad; "It’s really an ad about how amazing Amy Purdy is versus how amazing the new Camry is", said advertising professional Megan Hartman.